 Completion of an AQF level 7 bachelor degree in a relevant health discipline, from this or another university; or

-Other qualifications recognised by the Deputy Vice-Chancellor of the Division of Tropical Health and Medicine as equivalent to the above ;or
+Other qualifications recognised by the Deputy Vice-Chancellor of the Academy as equivalent to the above ;or

 Submission, as an exceptional case, of other evidence of professional and academic attainments, including employment for a minimum of five years in health related activities.